rashmidesai09/rashmidesai09/README.md

 <br>
 I am a Technology enthusiast with over 9+ years of IT industry experience
-<br> ⚡  Experienced as a Data Team Lead, Data Analyst and Developer
+<br> ⚡  Experienced as a Data Team Lead, Data Analyst and Mainframe Developer
 <br> ⚡  Certified Lean Six Sigma Green Belt from NIQC International and Data Analytics for Lean Six Sigma from University of Amsterdam
+<br> ⚡  Udacity Nanodegree graduate
 <br> ⚡  Extensive experience with analysis, design, development, testing, troubleshooting and maintenance of software application
 <br> ⚡  Proficient in analyzing and translating business requirements to technical requirements
 <br> ⚡  Domain expertise include Healthcare Insurance, Banking and Payments